Q: Does the fruit and veg have to be fresh?

 A: One portion of fruit is approximately 80g, which could be half a large grapefruit, a 5cm slice of melon or two satsumas.

-One portion of dried fruit is around 30g: this is the equivalent of 80g of whole fruit.
+One portion of dried fruit is around 30g: this is the equivalent of 80g of fresh fruit.
 One 30g portion could be three dried apricots or one tablespoon of raisins.

-A 150ml glass of unsweetened 100% fruit or vegetable juice counts as a portion.
+A 150ml glass of unsweetened 100% fruit/vegetable juice or smoothie combined counts as one of your 5 A DAY.

 Portion sizes are different for children and depend on their age and size.
 As a rough guide, one portion is the amount that fits into the palm of their hand.